-- No food in tents at any time - Please use the 'raccoon barrel' for storage of food items - Be careful of smellable such as deodorants and soaps - Never feed animals or leave food for them - Any abnormally acting animal should be reported to the Administration Building immediately. - Keep away from such animals regardless of its size.
+- No food in tents at any time - Please use the 'Greenlie' for storage of food items - Be careful of smellable such as deodorants and soaps - Never feed animals or leave food for them - Any abnormally acting animal should be reported to the Administration Building immediately. - Keep away from such animals regardless of their size.